Rent-to-income map

 What is the rent-to-income ratio?

-The rent-to-income ratio is annual rent divided by household income, expressed as a percentage.
-For this map we use one-bedroom Fair Market Rent × 12 divided by average household income.
+The rent-to-income ratio is annual rent divided by income, expressed as a percentage.
+The map uses HUD Fair Market Rents (one-bedroom for Single, two-bedroom for Couple, three-bedroom for Family) and Census income figures (individual earnings for Single, household income for Couple and Family).
 Lower is more affordable.

 What is considered rent-burdened?

 HUD defines a household as rent-burdened when they spend more than 30% of their income on housing, and severely rent-burdened above 50%.
-Counties shaded orange and red on the map exceed the 30% threshold using the local one-bedroom Fair Market Rent and the local average household income.
+Counties shaded orange and red exceed the 30% threshold at the chosen household type.

 Why is this different from the cost of living map?